ave-llan/ave-llan.github.io/_posts/2023-02-03-beginning.md

 Hello, and thanks for reading.

 Crossing that threshold from private to public was not so easy for me -- I am out of practice.
 But here I am.
 Through publishing, I'm looking for a focusing effect.
-To be presented, a piece of work needs a frame and so becomes a thing, pulled out of an amorphous stream of ideas and incremental progress.
+To be presented, a piece of work needs a frame.
+Pulled out of an amorphous stream of ideas and incremental progress, it becomes a thing.

-In this basement, I have filled a growing stack of notebooks with private writing.
-I've also spent many hours tinkering on various projects like this website, and most of all working slowly towards a recurring idea, of a visual art derived from sound, especially birdsong.
-This could range from abstract generative art with sound as the seed, to pure representations of organic information that are also beautiful as marks on a page, even if a person does not know what they represent.
-Sound as a symbolic language, mysterious calligraphy, primitive and dream-like.
+In this basement, I have filled a growing stack of notebooks with private writing; spent many hours tinkering on various projects like this website; and most of all worked slowly towards recurring ideas of a visual art derived from sound, particularly birdsong.
+The ideas range from abstract generative art with sound as the seed, to pure representations of organic information that are also beautiful as marks on a page, even if a person does not know what they represent.
+Sound as a symbolic language, mysterious calligraphy, primitive, or dream-like.

-I'm far from anything like that, but I have made progress.
-I made a tool to visualize sound as a spectrogram, which led me to learn more about sound itself and signal processing.
-I've been looking more closely at art, learning more about how to record sound, and planning trips to make recordings.
-Here I plan to share bits of progress, stories from those trips, field recordings, and hopefully one day some attempts at a visual sound art.
-Or whatever interests me at the time.
+I'm far from anything like that, but I have made some progress which I plan to share here, along with whatever interests me at the time.

-At some point while writing this, the rain stopped and darkness lifted to a dim gray sky.
-A hummingbird visits the feeder hung outside the window above my desk, and I wait for the first sounds of day.
-A distant towhee trills.
+At some point while writing this, the rain stopped and darkness lifted slightly, revealing a dim, gray morning outside the window above my desk.
+It is quiet, and I pause to listen for the first sound of day.
+After a moment, a distant towhee trills.